18F staff should only enter time in the following categories:

 - 18F Business Ops - #1195: Time specifically spent working on 18F business development efforts.

-- 18F Hiring - #1241: Time specifically spent working on 18F hiring (such as preparing interview guides, reading resumes, interviews and debriefs).
+- 18F Hiring / Onboarding - #1241: Time specifically spent working on 18F hiring (such as preparing interview guides, reading resumes, interviews and debriefs) or onboarding (such as new employee onboarding classes, acting as an onboarding buddy, or completing paperwork related to new hires).

 - GSA-mandated Non-Billable Work - #969: Time spent on compulsory overhead: HRLinks, mandatory OLU trainings, IDPs, midyear & annual reviews, SF-182s, OGE-450s, seeking training approvals, tech support for GSA-required software, etc.